 Merging music and the arts with local community networks of activists is both very attractive and not altogether free of risks.
 But signing with a label seems like one huge risk to me.
-Been there, done that and have seen enough scary contracts to run away pretty fast.
+Been there, this web done that and have seen enough scary contracts to run away pretty fast.
 Always shower afterwards too.

-So at a initial organizational meeting of Transitions in my local, Venice, FL (a suburb of Sarasota), I got to meet several community individuals who are like minded in that they all support greenness.
+So at a initial organizational meeting of Transitions in my local, nurse Venice, FL (a suburb of Sarasota), I got to meet several community individuals who are like minded in that they all support greenness.
 Nobody raised any political affiliations.
 I think, however, you’d have to be pretty uninformed not to realize that the green movement is identified much more strongly with one side of the Congressional aisle than the other.
 But it’s my feeling that as soon as that other side realizes they can make just as much $Green off of the green than they’ve been making off of the dark brown crude, things will change.
 This article hints that this change may be coming.
 In the meantime, I try hard to avoid obvious political posturing in my music.
 I’m not after the fringe market.

 I know there are plenty of big names in music who seem to have no fear of separating themselves from potential fans.
 And even turning some of their own off by making bold political statements in and out of their lyrics.
 Neil Young certainly hasn’t been hurt by it.
 But The Dixie Chicks are another story.
 Hank Williams Jr. comes to mind more recently in the “Did I Really Say That?” department.
 Just really risky and of questionable value, most of the time, in my view.